teamdigitale/security-awareness/content/en/whoweare/_index.md

   others-4:
     name: Michele Lestingi
     title: IS Security Professional
-    org: Società
+    org: Fastweb
     img: michele_lestingi.png
     descr: Michele is a Technology passionate since he was 14 years old with over 10 years of experience in Computer Security.
 In his expierince Michele have worked with law enforcement, Telco, financial institutions.
 Among the activities are Cybersecurity incident handling, malware analysis, research vulnerabilities.
 He is proud to be part of the "Security Awareness" Digital Trasformation Team project because it is the risk awareness the most important part of ensuring security.
   others-5:
     name: Christian Razzino
-    title: Ruolo
+    title: CISO / Security Manager
-    org: Società
+    org: Italpol
     img: christian_razzino.png
-    descr: Christian is a technology inspired and experienced Cyber Security professional with over 20 years hands-on experience, dealing with both offensive/defensive sides of security, in the Italian ethical hacking scene since half ’90.
-Electronic music lover and producer, with deep passion for synthesizers and retro computing, currently he operates as CISO in a private security company, leading a complex digital transformation to drive the company in cyber security field.
+    descr: Christian is a technology inspired Cyber Security professional with over 20 years hands-on experience, dealing with both offensive/defensive sides of security, in the Italian ethical hacking scene since half ’90.
+Electronic music lover and producer, with deep passion for synthesizers, now he operates as CISO in a private security company, leading a complex digital transformation.
 He joined "Security Awareness" project to bring the field experience that the human factor can be the first vulnerability and the first security measure as well.
   others-6:
     name: Antonio Zindato
-    title: Ruolo
+    title: Ruolo Head of incident response
-    org: Società
+    org: Poste italiane
     img: antonio_zindato.png
     descr: Antonio is a ICT security manager with 18 years of experience in information security, network and incident handling.
 Ha has been working for the most major telco company in Italy and today is a incident handler for the most great company of postal, banking and assurance service in Italy.
 ---